 I was six months pregnant when we visited, and since none of the rides were safe for expectant mothers, we spent our time exploring the village.
 The attention to detail throughout Hogsmeade Village is fantastic!
 You truly feel like you’ve just stepped into a Harry Potter book.

-You can choose regular and interactive wands to choose from: by characters (i.e. Harry, Hermoine, Voldemort) or by type of wood, such as holly, birch and oak.
+You can choose regular and interactive wands by characters (i.e. Harry, Hermoine, Professor Dumbledore, Voldemort) or by type of wood, such as holly, birch and oak.
 You can also narrow it down by telling the shopkeeper your birthday, since they can make a suggestion based on the Celtic wood calendar that assigns different types of wood to sections of the calendar.

-The wand comes with a map, showing where you can practice magic around Hogsmeade Village and Diagon Alley.
+The interactive wand comes with a map, showing where you can practice magic around Universal Orlando Hogsmeade Village and Diagon Alley.
 There are also markings on the floor in front of each spot, demonstrating how to cast the spell for a special surprise.
 It does take some practice to get it to work, and we also had a couple windows that just weren’t working properly, so do make sure to ask someone for help if you’re having issues.

 Little T was thrilled when we were finally able to get this spell to work, and the box opened to reveal a chocolate frog!

 You can take the Hogwarts Express from Hogsmeade Village to Diagon Valley – but, again, only if you have the Park-to-Park ticket to enter Universal Studios.
 I’d love to take the train next time we visit!

 And just in case you were wondering about the crowds!
 They were pretty manageable during our visit, on a Thursday in early May.
 The Wizarding World of Harry Potter was the busiest island – sometimes there was a line to try casting a spell on a window.
 It was well worth the visit – and I look forward to going back again for the rides.